 - To facilitate 'continuity of care' by having sufficient appointments available to allow patients to book in advance with all members of our clinical team including the GP of their choice.

-If you would like to see a specific doctor or would prefer a male or female doctor, please make this clear when booking and the receptionists will do their best to accommodate you.
+If you would like to see a specific doctor or would prefer a male or female doctor, please make this clear.

 Advance Appointments (Booking Ahead)